-10.1 In addition to debt of £0.4m detailed above, the Authority is committed to making future payments to cover its pension deficit (valued at £7m).
+10.1 In addition to debt of £0.3m detailed above, the Authority is committed to making future payments to cover its pension deficit (valued at £12m).
 It has also set aside £1m to cover risks of Business Rate valuation appeals.

-II.
-GOVERNANCE
+11. GOVERNANCE

-11.1 The CIPFA Prudential Code expects local authorities to consider and approve a number of 'prudential indicators'.
-These relate to the capital programme generally as well as borrowing and are set out in the sections above.

-- 'Prudential' system as a tool for delivering policy and managing its finances.
+- 11.1 The CIPFA Prudential Code expects local authorities to consider and approve a number of 'prudential indicators'.
+These relate to the capital programme generally as well as borrowing and are set out in the sections above. - 11.2 The Council will use borrowing in accordance with the CIPFA 'Prudential' system as a tool for delivering policy and managing its finances.
 Local authorities may borrow to finance capital expenditure, and the affordability of debt is the key constraint.
 Prudential borrowing is an important way to fund the Council's own priorities where external funding cannot be obtained.
-The Council sets and monitors prudential indicators to manage its debt exposures. - 11.3 In order to ensure that borrowing remains at an affordable and sustainable level, the Council will seek over the medium term to manage its new prudential borrowing for normal service delivery at a level which is close to the amount which it sets aside from the revenue account each year for debt repayment (i.e., MRP). - 11.4 The Council is mindful of Government and CIPFA advice that commercial investments including property must be proportionate to the resources of the authority.
-The Council is not currently planning any investments primarily for yield.
-All service and commercial investments will have regard to the guidance and lending terms issued by HM Treasury. - 11.5 The arrangements for realising investments and managing liquidity risk will depend on the purpose and nature of the investment in each case.
+The Council sets and monitors prudential indicators to manage its debt exposures. - 11.3 To ensure that borrowing remains at an affordable and sustainable level, the Council will seek over the medium term to manage its new prudential borrowing for normal service delivery at a level which is close to the amount which it sets aside from the revenue account each year for debt repayment (i.e., MRP).

+- 11.5 The arrangements for realising investments and managing liquidity risk will depend on the purpose and nature of the investment in each case.
 Where investments have been made to support service purposes and have been funded from cash resources, there is not a funding pressure to have an investment exit route in place.
 Where investments are funded by borrowing, the Council's MRP Policy sets out the arrangements to repay debt without resorting to a sale of the investments. - 11.6 Financial and property investment decision making will follow the Council's Business Case governance requirements, with particular attention to expert due diligence, robust financial appraisal and taking external advice in consultation with the Chief Finance Officer.
 New investments must reflect the Council's core priorities and must be agreed by the Chief Finance Officer before presentation of any Council decision report. - 11.7 Decisions on incurring new discretional liabilities are taken by the Chief Finance Officer.
 The risk of liabilities crystallising and requiring payment is monitored by finance and reported quarterly to Cabinet. - 11.8 Advisers will be used where necessary to ensure that the Council is provided with sufficient skills and understanding to support robust decision making.
 In particular, the Council's treasury management adviser (Arlingclose) can provide support in relation to financial investments. - 11.9 Officer and Member training will be available through the Council's treasury advisers.
 Information relevant to investment decisions will form part of Council decision reports to members.
 Due diligence requirements for investments will ensure that officers are aware of the core principles of the prudential framework and local authority regulatory requirements.
 These arrangements will support the capacity, skills and culture of the Council in making and managing investments for service and commercial purposes.